Are you an adviser? Go to Unbiased Pro

 The landlord can claim for any damage to the property, and the scheme will pay them and then bill the tenant.

-There have been some concerns raised by housing professionals about zero deposit schemes.
+There have been significant concerns raised by housing professionals about zero deposit schemes.

-The Competition and Markets Authority (CMA) is currently investigating concerns about whether tenants using no deposit schemes understand their liabilities, as well as about how some letting agents sell these schemes.
+The Competition and Markets Authority (CMA) investigated concerns about whether tenants using no deposit schemes fully understand their liabilities, as well as about how some letting agents sell these schemes, including concerns around pressure selling and undisclosed commissions.

-If you’re a tenant thinking about using a zero deposit scheme, make sure you read the agreement carefully and understand what you may have to pay.
+If you are a tenant thinking about using a zero deposit scheme, make sure you read the agreement carefully and understand what you may have to pay.

 How does a zero deposit scheme work?